 A full-featured GPS golf range finder with a graphical view.
 The app provides a guide to golfers who are playing for the first time in a new golf course in Korea.
 You can download up to 10 golf courses.
 It features target point, mark position, driving distance measurement, auto searching, and more.

 Dominate the bar is a study aid for the multi-state portion of the bar exam.
 It covers constitutional law, real property, contracts and sales, criminal procedure, and torts.
 The app is packed with more than 900 carefully crafted flashcards that go through each subject in an organized and thoughtful manner.

 13. Destinator 9 – Western Europe – $99.99

 Destinator offers turn-by-turn navigation solution.
-It has a simple user interface, rich map content in 2d and 3d views, and a few innovative features such as TapNGo, StickyPOI, integrated weather, online search powered by Google and robust voice guided system.
+It has a simple user interface, rich map content in 2d and 3d views, and a few innovative features such as TapNGo, StickyPOI, integrated weather, an online search powered by Google, and robust voice-guided system.

 12. 5-Minute Sports Medicine – $99.99

 This app provides fast and to-the-point guidance on the treatment of injuries caused in sports in everyday practice.
 It includes around 280 treatment methods, which are summarized well in a 5-minute format to deliver fast or instant treatment.

 It is written and edited by actual doctors, which is probably why it costs a hundred dollars.
 The interface is highly optimized for the Android platform.
 The app is more suitable for nurse practitioners, physicians, athletic trainers, assistants, and orthopedists.